 If you’re planning to visit Split, Croatia, you’re not alone: the second-largest city in Croatia is a popular tourist destination for many good reasons.
 The ancient history, the wonderful food, and the surrounding beaches make it a must-visit for anyone going to Croatia, plus it’s a convenient stopover on the way to the islands.

->

-> But in high season, it can be a busy and pricey place to visit.
+But in high season, it can be a busy and pricey place to visit.
 Wondering how to make the most of a few days here?
-I’ve got you – I spent a year living here during the pandemic.
+I’ve got you – I spent almost two years living here.
 Here’s your perfect plan for 3 days in Split, Croatia.

->

-> This post may contain affiliate links.
+This post may contain affiliate links.
 By booking through these links I may make a small commission (which I am very grateful for!) at no additional cost to you.

 How many days in Split is enough?